Hanabi-Live/hanabi-live/docs/variants.md

 - In a 5-suit game, the Taupe suit would be removed, and so on.
 - The name of the variant comes from [nested doll sets](https://en.wikipedia.org/wiki/Matryoshka_doll).

-### Sudoku (5 Suits)

-- Stacks can be started at arbitrary ranks and will wrap around from 5 to 1 until 5 cards are played.
-  - Each stack has to be started with a different rank (but it is not predetermined, which suit starts where).
-- As ranks are now completely symmetric, there are two copies of each card.
-- Playing the fifth card of a suit gives back a clue.

-### Sudoku (4 Suits)

-- Similar to 5-Suit Sudoku, stacks can be started at arbitrary but different ranks.
-- Cards of rank 5 are removed from the game, therefore stacks only consist of 4 cards each and will wrap around from 4 to 1.
-- Playing the fourth card of a suit gives back a clue.

 ### Dual-Color

 - Each suit is touched by 2 separate colors.